Sebastiaan Bornauw: Club career

+Youth

+Bornauw began his club career - unusual for a European player - in the youth ranks of Moroccan First Division club Wydad Casablanca when his father was working there.

 Anderlecht

-Bornauw made his professional debut for Anderlecht in a 4–1 Belgian Pro League win over Kortrijk on 28 July 2018, at the age of 19 years old.
+Bornauw made his professional debut for Anderlecht in a 4–1 Belgian Pro League win over Kortrijk on 28 July 2018, at the age of 19.
 He played the full game.
 Bornauw would go on to become a key defender for Anderlecht, despite his young age.
 In total, he played in 24 league games and he scored one goal as a defender for Anderlecht in his debut season.

 1. FC Köln

 On 6 August 2019, Bornauw joined 1.
 FC Köln on a five-year deal.
 He scored his first Bundesliga goal on 20 October 2019 against SC Paderborn.
 In his first season at 1.
 FC Köln, Bornauw established himself as a regular starter and became a key player for the club.

 VfL Wolfsburg

 On 16 July 2021, Köln announced that the club had transferred Bornauw to VfL Wolfsburg, where he signed a contract until 2026.

 He scored his first goal for Wolfsburg on 26 February 2022 in a 2–2 draw against Borussia Mönchengladbach.